Fifteenth Dynasty of Egypt: Trade

 The trading relations of the Fifteenth Dynasty were mainly with Canaan and Cyprus.
 Trade with Canaan is said to have been "intensive", especially with many imports of Canaanite wares, and may have reflected the Canaanite origins of the dynasty.
 According to the Kamose stelae, the Hyksos imported "charriots and horses, ships, timber, gold, lapis lazuli, silver, turquoise, bronze, axes without number, oil, incense, fat and honey".
 The Fifteenth Dynasty also exported large quantities of material looted from southern Egypt, especially Egyptian sculptures, to the areas of Canaan and Syria.
 These transfers of Egyptian artifacts to the Near East may especially be attributed to king Apophis.
 Trade relations with Cyprus were also very important.

 Religion

 The relation of the Fifteenth Dynasty to Egyptian religious traditions was ambiguous, and they are said by commentators from the Eighteenth Dynasty that "they ruled without ackowledging Re".
 The dynasty is recorded as having destroyed Egyptian monuments and removed Egyptian statuary for booty, as well as plundering royal tombs, Ahmose complaining that "pyramids have been torn down".

 Rulers

 Known rulers of the 15th Dynasty are as follows:

 The 15th Dynasty of Egypt was the first Hyksos dynasty, ruling from Avaris, without control of the entire land.
 The Hyksos preferred to stay in northern Egypt since they infiltrated from the north-east.
-The names and order of kings is uncertain.
+The names and order of kings are uncertain.
 The Turin King list indicates that there were six Hyksos kings, with an obscure Khamudi listed as the final king of the 15th Dynasty.